Social Events and Gatherings

 - Registered events must have at least 2 hosts present at all times.

 - All hosts must complete in-person Event Host training with the Associate Director of Residential Education or their designee.
-This training is offered weekly on Tuesday at 8:30pm.
-Training takes place in Main Lounge of Moulton Union.
+This training is offered weekly on Thursday at 4:00pm.
+Training takes place in the Dudley Coe sunroom.

 - Hosts must register the event no later than noon on the Thursday before the event.
 (See below for guidance on the registration process).